Are there other worlds we don't know about in our universe?

 From the above discussion, it will be clear that our physical world is just a mere part of the vast universe which includes multiple worlds depending on the degree of the immateriality.

-Furthermore, the introduction of the new coordinate (S) corresponds to the expansion of the spatial and temporal dimensions (X, Y, Z, T) (See Fig. 5).
+Interestingly, the introduction of the new coordinate (S) corresponds to the expansion of the conventional spatial and temporal dimensions (X, Y, Z, T) (See Fig. 5).

 Fig.5 The Relation between the 4 dimensions (X, Y, Z, T) and the 5th dimension (S).